mengsenz/mengsenz.github.io/complexity.md

 In other words, a complex global structure can be achieved by simple local principles - do what you got to do.
 Now in all honesty, Plato's "justice" is not really about the "complex" part of a complex system - it's about the "a" part.
 Before getting into whether something is complex, you have to make sure you are talking about *one* thing.
 It is perhaps at the heart of Complexity Science to figure out **how many things can be *one*, without becoming *simple***.
 Nevertheless, Plato's "justice" may imply complexity if diversity in individuals' nature is assumed.

-With this being a constant source of wonder, I simply want to take things a bit more formally by scientific means.
+With this being a constant source of wonder, I simply want to take things a bit more formally via scientific means.

+I need first a proper language to characterize complex structures (or spatiotemporal patterns), then to figure out how this (now formally represented) structure serves the system as a whole (the "one"), and eventually how to get there (path of evolution).
+More or less, I'm at the first stage, which turned out to be non-trivial.
+It is one thing to come up with some functional that can map any complex structure to an scaler and call it a "measure of complexity" (or other fancy concepts of your choice), but it is entirely another thing to really describe that structure.
+If there is an organism whose survival depends on solving various complex problems on a daily basis, it is insufficient for the organism to just match the *level* of complexity (or other fancy measures) without matching the *structural* of behavior to the problem.